aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: Multilingual support enhances the application’s global accessibility and user engagement, ensuring that users can interact with the platform in their preferred language.

 UH-PI2.
-The application shall provide customizable visual themes, including light and dark modes.
+The application shall provide options for users to select between light or dark mode based on their system settings or preference.

-Rationale: Theme customization improves visual comfort and personalization, enabling users to adapt the interface to their visual preferences and working environments.
+Rationale: These theme customization improves visual comfort and personalization, enabling users to adapt the interface to their visual preferences and working environments.

 ### 11.3 Learning Requirements